Using the MaterialSolvated#

 superphase = Multilayer([si_layer, sio2_layer], name='Si/SiO2 Superphase')

-solvated_film_layer = Layer(material=solvated_film, thickness=250, roughness=3, name='Film Layer')
+solvated_film = Layer(material=solvated_film_material, thickness=250, roughness=3, name='Film Layer')

 subphase = Layer(material=d2o, thickness=0, roughness=3, name='D2O Subphase')

-resolution_function = PercentageFhwm(0.02)
+resolution_function = PercentageFwhm(0.02)

-sample = Sample(superphase, solvated_film_layer, subphase, name='Film Structure')
+sample = Sample(superphase, Multilayer(solvated_film), Multilayer(subphase), name='Film Structure')

 model = Model(